- Setting up a new iPad is pretty simple

 Note: If you don’t have sufficient storage for backup, iCloud will graciously lend you unlimited storage for a temporary backup (up to three weeks from purchasing your iPad).

-Set up a new iPad
+How to Set up a new iPad

 - To turn on your iPad, press and hold the top button until the Apple logo appears.